 Traditional antivirus relies on signature-based detection to identify malicious files.
 "Signature-based" means that the antivirus program compares the contents of the scanned file to a database of known threats.
 If the file's contents match signatures within the database, the traditional antivirus identifies the threat and quarantines the file.

-You may find it helpful to think about the limitations of an antivirus database in terms of plagiarism.
+It may help to think about the limitations of an antivirus database in terms of plagiarism.
 (Literature and computer files are both made up of words, after all.)

 Next-generation antivirus covers the same bases and more

-Next-generation antivirus is not a fundamentally new concept, but it fundamentally more thorough than traditional antivirus.
+Next-generation antivirus is not a fundamentally new concept, but it is fundamentally more thorough than traditional antivirus.